 a body corporate in which the company is interested, as shareholder or otherwise, or be otherwise interested in any of those bodies corporate.
 A director is not accountable to the company for any remuneration or other benefits received by the director as a director or officer of that body corporate or from having an interest in that body corporate.

 The directors may exercise the voting rights conferred by shares in any body corporate held or owned by the company as the directors think fit.
 This includes voting in favour of any resolution appointing a director as a director or other officer of that body corporate, or voting for the payment of remuneration to the directors or other officers of that body corporate.
-A director may, if permitted by law, vote in favour of the exercise of those voting rights even if he or she is, or may be about to be appointed, a director or other officer of that other body corporate.
+A director may, if permitted by law, vote in favour of the exercise of those voting rights even if the director is, or may be about to be appointed, a director or other officer of that other body corporate.

 A director is not disqualified merely because of being a director from contracting with the company in any respect including, without limitation: